modular-magician/terraform-provider-google-beta/website/docs/index.html.markdown

 for release notes and additional information.

-Per [Terraform Provider Versioning](https://www.hashicorp.com/blog/hashicorp-terraform-provider-versioning), the Google provider follows [semantic versioning](https://semver.org/).
+Per [Terraform Provider Versioning](https://www.hashicorp.com/blog/hashicorp-terraform-provider-versioning), the Google Beta provider follows [semantic versioning](https://semver.org/).

 In practice, patch / bugfix-only releases of the provider are infrequent.
 Most provider releases are either minor or major releases.

 ### Minor Releases

-The Google provider currently aims to publish a minor release every 2 weeks, although the timing of individual releases may differ if required by the provider team.
+The Google Beta provider currently aims to publish a minor release every week, although the timing of individual releases may differ if required by the provider team.

 ### Major Releases

-The Google provider publishes major releases roughly yearly.
+The Google Beta provider publishes major releases roughly yearly.
 An upgrade guide will be published to help ease you through the transition between the prior releases series and the new major release.